 Greetings.
 Huge friend and fan of the pod.
 I recently graduated and got a job paying about $70,000 a year as well as a $8,500 signing bonus.
 With very little savings, a 760 credit score, no debt, and an opportunity to live with my grandparents rent-free for the next year, am I crazy to be thinking about getting a starter home for about $150k within the next 15 months?
 Any advice in addition to the recent pod about “Rent vs Buying” will be greatly appreciated.

 Ultimately, home buying is a very personal decision.
-From my experience, I would recommend the advantages of living rent free as long as you can.
+It is a very big process but never cut corners.
+Things like the home inspections offered at https://goldengatehomeinspections.com are essential.
+From my experience, I would recommend the advantages of living rent-free as long as you can.
 Instead of immediately buying a starter home with a number of unforeseen expenses, I would use this unique opportunity to prioritize the following:

 - Set aside money, at least an additional $1,000, for unexpected homeownership expenses